 It’s time to put our fears aside, let go of the ridiculous mindset that cloth diapers are only for a “certain” type of Mama, and just do it.

 Listen…all kids poop.
 All kids piss and poop.
 It’s a part of life.
 You can either wrap that poop in a toxic tomb and dump it with 20 billion others OR you can flush that crap (literally) down the toilet where it belongs, rinse the diaper with a toilet hose and wash it.
 It’s really that simple.
 Can you tell I’m a bit fed up with the diaper discussion?

 Time for a new toothbrush?
 Choose Bamboo.

 All out of shampoo?
-Use a zero waste subscription service and never toss out another shampoo, conditioner, lotion or face wash bottle again.
+Use zero-waste shampoo options and never toss out another shampoo, conditioner, lotion, or face wash bottle again.

 You can make a BETTER swap every single time an item reaches the end of its lifespan.
 Do not just go out and buy all new things and toss out perfectly good plasticware…let it run its course and swap once it is time.
 The journey is fun, it’s exciting, it’s liberating and gosh…it’s pretty too (p.s.
 I linked all of the products that we actually use in our own home).

 7. Stop Buying Crap.